tomasbal/crypto-converter/README.md

 # crypto-converter
-Simple node.js app that can convert current price of bitocin, etherium and litecoin values into: dollars, pounds, or euros using the bitcoinavarage.com API's.
+Simple node.js app that can convert current price of bitocin, etherium and litecoin values into: dollars, pounds, or euros using the bitcoinaverage.com API.